 There is one single download for all editions of VPN Tracker.

-Once your download has finished, double click the downloaded "VPN Tracker 7.pkg" installer package, if it doesn't open automatically.
-Then simply follow the steps to install VPN Tracker 7.
+Once your download has finished, double click the downloaded file "VPN Tracker 8.zip" if it doesn't open automatically.
+Then double-click the VPN Tracker 8 app and follow the steps to install VPN Tracker's engine.